Learn how to effectively present, communicate and analyze your data. [+]

 Topics not covered

-The workshop consists of engaging, interactive presentation segments that feature realistic scenarios, as well as a group exercise wherein participants apply recently learned skills by identifying how different views of the same data can answer different analytical questions.
+Workshops consists of engaging, interactive presentation segments that feature real-world dashboard examples and a group exercise wherein participants apply recently learned skills by critiquing several real dashboards.
+Best practices are demonstrated, not just stated, so that participants understand not just what the best practices are but also why they yield dashboards that are genuinely more useful and that deliver more value to organizations.
 No computers or software are used.
-The workshop lasts one full day, with morning, lunch and afternoon breaks.
-At the end of the workshop, each participant receives a copy of Stephen Few’s book, Now You See It: Simple Visualization Techniques for Quantitative Analysis, on which the workshop is based.
+Workshops last one full day with morning, lunch and afternoon breaks.
+At the end of the workshop, each participant receives a copy of Stephen Few’s book, Information Dashboard Design: Displaying data for at-a-glance monitoring, on which the workshop is based.

 When decisions have major consequences, clarity matters a lot.
 During my time as the Manager of Contractor Support for NASA’s Flight Safety Office, Nick's workshops were instrumental in helping us learn how to use visual design to bring clarity to our graphs, tables, reports, and, ultimately, to NASA’s decisional options.
 The combination of Stephen Few’s inspired material and Nick’s dynamic teaching style worked for us.
 It will work for your organization too.